-Welcome to February
+Welcome to September

 Our first newsletter of the year highlights what has been an eventful start to the year, especially in the lead up to the NSW state election.
 Gambling is a key election issue, and we have seen more meaningful debate and commitment to gambling reform in the space of a month than would usually occur over a year!

 We have seen Premier Perrottet commit to cashless gambling, albeit with limitations including the timeframes too long and default limits not enforced.
 Opposition leader Chris Minns is maintaining his commitment to another limited trial of cashless gambling in some pubs and clubs.
 Greens and some key independents have committed to cashless gambling.